 After the governor formed the Tornado Recovery Action Council; one of the recommendations was to hold a sales tax holiday for supplies to get ready for severe weather.
 And right now you can go to a retailer or shop online to get your supplies.

 Some cities and counties are also participating in the sales tax holiday.
 The first thing everyone should have in their homes is a weather radio.
 You should have several ways to get a weather warning.
 For me I have a weather radio, alerts through my phone, TV, weather siren nearby, and the internet including social media.
 Some people still relies solely on an outdoor weather siren for weather warnings which should NEVER be done.
 You need to have multiple ways to get the warning.
 Weather radios are not very expensive to get and you can program them using the SAME codes.
 Click on the link to find your county.

 Here is also a great video on how to program your SAME code into your weather radio.

 Everyone should also prepare an emergency kit for everyone in your family.
 We all keep hearing these reports of people waiting for the government to come rescue them.
 But YOU are responsible for getting the supplies ready to be without help for several days.
 You should have enough emergency supplies on hand for each person for up to 72 hours after a disaster has struck.

-My bottled Water Stash.
+My bottled water stash.

 No one can come help you immediately after the disaster has struck.
 It takes time for rescuers to reach the area that was severely damaged.
 So what do you need in your disaster kit?
 You need a first aid kit, flashlight, batteries, a battery-powered or hank crank radio, enough water for each person for three days, portable or canned food, fully charged cell phone, cash, extra medication, whistle, bleach, trash bags, fire extinguisher, masks, and a generator.
 For a list of even more suggestions for your emergency kit click on the link below.